Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Acknowledgement

 \subsection{Covariance update through a hybrid event}

 This appendix presents a derivation for the covariance update through a reset map, \eqref{eq:covarianceupdate}.
-Consider the state trajectory as a random variable $X(t)$ with mean $\rho(t)=x(t)$, the nominal trajectory, and covariance $\Sigma(t)$.
-Define a perturbation as a zero mean random variable $\delta x(t)$ with the same covariance, such that $X(t) = x(t) + \delta x(t)$.
+Consider the state trajectory as a random variable $X(t)$ with mean $\rho(t)=x(t)$, the nominal trajectory $x(t)$, and covariance $\Sigma(t)$.
+Define a perturbation as a zero mean random variable $\delta x(t)$ with the same covariance, such that $X(t) = x(t) + \delta x(t)$, where $X(t)$, $x(t)$, and $\delta x(t)$ evolve according to the dynamics of the hybrid system.
+Therefore, once $X(0)$ and $\delta x(0)$ are sampled, the dynamics evolve deterministically.

 At a hybrid impact event, define the pre-impact time of the mean to be $t^-$, where $g(t^-,\rho(t^-)) = 0$, and the corresponding post-impact time to be $t^+$.
 Consider how the distribution is updated to find $X(t^+)$ based on $X(t^-)$.
 To find the mean, take the expectation of $X(t^+)$: